pavelDruzhinin/business-travel-job-test/README.md

 # business-travel-job-test

-Test job where I implemented an ASP.NET core app with React for searching routes of airplanes.
+Test job that I implemented an ASP.NET core app with React for searching routes of airplanes.

 I am using React, ASP.NET Core, Redis, Docker.